CP

 WHY WE LIKE IT

-• CARB Phase II compliant tinted, plus MPI Green Performance and GreenGuard Gold — the cert stack institutional specifiers actually read
+• Clears the CARB 50 g/L line tinted, plus MPI Green Performance and GreenGuard Gold — the cert stack institutional specifiers actually read

 • Anti-formaldehyde technology absorbs ambient HCHO off-gassing from cabinetry and foam for the first six months after recoat